-- Required qualifications: Advanced degree in political science or relevant field, minimum 10 years' experience in evaluations, preferably in the field of political science, international affairs, diplomacy and capacity building for strategic planning.
-Knowledge of Saudi, region or similar context, a plus. - Technical competencies: Team leadership skills and experience, technical knowledge in UNDP thematic areas, with specifics depending on the focus of the evaluation, data analysis and report writing etc. - Technical knowledge and experience: Gender and disability inclusion competencies are preferable as well as technical knowledge and experience in other cross-cutting areas such equality, disability issues, rights-based approach, and capacity development. - Language skills required: Fluent English, knowledge of Arabic is considered an asset.
+- Required qualifications: Advanced degree in the relevant discipline, minimum 10 years experience in evaluations, preferably in the field of biological science, nutrition and food technology, pharmaceutics and chemistry.
+Knowledge of Saudi, region or similar context, a plus. - Technical competencies: Team leadership skills and experience, technical knowledge in UNDP thematic areas, with specifics depending on the focus of the evaluation, data analysis and report writing etc.

+- Technical knowledge and experience: Gender and disability inclusion competencies preferable.
+Technical knowledge and experience in other cross-cutting areas such equality, disability issues, rights-based approach, and capacity development. - Language skills required: Fluent English, knowledge of Arabic considered an asset